 What Are Dental Implants?

 Dental Implants are one of the most advanced types of technology in tooth replacement dentistry.
-Their structure is composed of a small screw made of titanium that mimics the root portion of the tooth, providing full dental function as your real teeth would perform.
+Their structure is composed of a small screw made of titanium that mimics the root portion of the tooth, providing full dental function just like your real teeth.
 With them, you are able to eat, chew, and drink just as you were able to with your real teeth.

 Dental Implant History